-F5.
+F6.
 Calculation of corrective factors

-Regulatory framework: Rulebook on the method of maintaining separate accounting and verifying the credibility of regulatory reports for public enterprises - Articles 4, 13, 22.
+Rulebook on the method of maintaining separate accounting and verifying the credibility of regulatory reports for public enterprises - Articles 4, 13, 22.

-Comment.

 To improve the allocation of costs from service activities, corrective factors were applied in the calculation, reflecting the specificities of individual services.
-The corrective factors were determined based on empirical principles, taking into account characteristics of a particular service, such as weight, volume, urgency in providing the service, and the like.